Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 AI Red Teaming & Vendor Evaluation Gate

-Assess red teaming scenario design, scope coverage, test environment maturity, vendor evaluation discipline, remediation tracking, and deployment pressure governance.
+Assess red-team scenario design, scope coverage, test environment maturity, vendor evaluation, remediation tracking, and deployment pressure.

 Best next stepUse ACT-2 if findings need remediation tracking, supplier evidence, and management reporting.